How to Take Ownership of Files and Folders in Windows

 .
 Double-click InstallTakeOwnership.reg

 You might be prompted for Administrator access to modify Registry settings.
-So, when you see UAC prompt, click Yes to continue.
+So, when you see the UAC prompt, click Yes to continue.

 Step 2: Take Ownership of Files and Folders with Ease